MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/code-analysis-for-drivers-overview.md

 Code Analysis for Drivers is easy to run and it runs quickly, even on very large drivers and programs.
 The work for the developer is in examining the output, analyzing the errors that the Code Analysis tool detected, and distinguishing real coding errors from valid code that the Code Analysis tool misinterpreted.

 For a comprehensive reference that describes each warning that the Code Analysis tool might detect, see [Code Analysis for Drivers Warnings](prefast-for-drivers-warnings.md).
-For information about the core set of warnings that the Code Analysis tool in Visual Studio Ultimate 2012 reports, see [Code Analysis Warnings](http://go.microsoft.com/fwlink/p/?linkid=226853).
+For information about the core set of warnings that the Code Analysis tool in Visual Studio reports, see [Code Analysis Warnings](http://go.microsoft.com/fwlink/p/?linkid=226853).

 Resolving a code analysis warning typically involves either updating the source code when appropriate, or adding an annotation to clarify the function contract.
 Adding an annotation allows the analyzer to enforce the contract for all future callers, and it also improves readability.